AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/reports.md

 ## JSON file

-The JSON file contains exactly the same information shown on output:
+You can get the JSON file output while running the [!DNL Upgrade Compatibility Tool] on a command-line interface.
+The JSON file contains exactly the same information shown on the tool's output:

 - List of the identified issues.
 - Summary of the analysis.